Tuwaiq-KotlinAndroid2-DMM/HW_Week2_Day2_Interfaces/README.md

 - setType(String): Sets the type of the vehicle.
 - printStates(): Print the state of the vehicle either is moving or not.

-### Write a subclass named 'SportCar' which inherent from Vehicle class with following features:
+### Write a subclass named 'SportCar' which inherents from Vehicle class with following features:

 Class functions:
 - changeGear(int): Checks the engine if it started it will change the gear number to a number between 1 and 5 otherwise sets to zero.
 - speedUp(): Increments speed value by 20.

-### Write a subclass named 'Truck' which inherent from Vehicle class with following features:
+### Write a subclass named 'Truck' which inherents from Vehicle class with following features:

 Class functions:
 - changeGear(int): Checks the engine if it started it will change the gear number to a number between 1 and 10 otherwise sets to zero.